RhodiumToad/pllua-ng/README.md

  + text, varchar, char, json (not jsonb), xml, cstring, name -- all passed as strings (with the padding preserved in the case of char(n))

+ + enums  -- passed as the text label

  + bytea  -- passed as a string without any escaping or conversion

  + boolean  -- passed as boolean